TrendingTechnology/react-native-navigation-library/README.md

 jest.mock('NativeAnimatedHelper')
 ```

-If you're trying to narrow down the active screen, each navigator will expose a testID that you can query for like so: `queryByTestId('active-screen')` -- might be useful to snapshot or peek into whats going on in your tests.
+If you're trying to narrow down the active screen, each navigator will expose a testID that you can query for like so: `queryByTestId('{my-navigation-name}-active-screen')` -- this might be useful to snapshot or peek into whats going on as you write your tests.

 # Pros and Cons

+I think I've mentioned most of the pros already, but primarily what you get is a lot more flexibility with how you structure and style your navigation.

 Some features aren't implemented (yet):